influxdata/telegraf/plugins/inputs/sql/README.md

 ```

 ## TODO
+1) Implement tests
+2) Keep trace of timestamp of last poll for use in the where statement
+3) Group by serie if timestamp and measurement are the same within a query for perform single insert in db instead of multiple
-Give the possibility to define parameters to pass to the prepared statement
+4) Give the possibility to define parameters to pass to the prepared statement
-Get the host tag value automatically parsing the connection DSN string
+5) Get the host and database tag value automatically parsing the connection DSN string
-Implement tests
+6) Add option for parse tags once and reuse it for all rows in a query
+X) Add your needs here .....

 ## ENJOY
 Luca